Paladins-Inn/torganized-play-commons/README.md

 2. An OCI container containing the /commons branch of the SCSes containing the web assets used by all other containers.
    This reduces web traffic since they can be cached.
 3. The Helm chart for deploying the /commons branch container and the central message broker.
+   The helm chart depends on the Kaiserpfalz EDV-Service charts for microservices and for rabbitMQ broker (managed via Operator)

 ## License